-The POI Law grants the GFSC the ability to develop different classes of authorised and registered funds and determines the rules applicable to such classes.
+The POI Law grants the GFSC the ability to develop different classes of funds and determines the rules applicable to such classes.

-Funds seeking authorisation or registration must therefore satisfy the requirements of the POI Law and (where applicable) the applicable rules specified by the GFSC.
+Funds seeking approval must therefore satisfy the requirements of the POI Law and (where applicable) the applicable rules specified by the GFSC.